Robert Mangum Cook

 - Robert Mangum Cook and Katherine Cornelia Tatum appeared in the US federal census of 1 April 1930 in Atlanta, Fulton County, Georgia, at 249 Alexander.

 - He was employed as Assistant US Attorney, according to the 1930 census.

 - Robert Mangum Cook and Katherine Cornelia Tatum appeared in the US federal census of 1 April 1940 in Gilmore, Cobb County, Georgia.
 Also in the household was Robert W. Cook, age 8, identified as their son.

 - He was an attorney in private practice, according to the 1940 census.

 - Robert Mangum Cook died on 1 March 1953 at age 68 in Fulton County, Georgia.

 - His wife Katherine Cornelia Tatum became a widow at his death.

-- He was buried at Westview Cemetery in Atlanta, Fulton County, Georgia.
+- He was interred at Westview Cemetery, Atlanta, Fulton County, Georgia.